|Rewards Rating:||3.9 / 5|

 Generous sign-up bonus

-Since first launching in 2018, the IHG Premier bonus has mostly remained the same, and though the current bonus is less than the previous offer of 140,000 points, it’s still one of the highest bonuses we’ve seen on the card.
+Since first launching in 2018, the IHG Premier bonus has mostly remained the same.
+The current bonus is greater than the previous offer of 125,000 points – it’s now one of the highest bonuses we’ve seen on the card.

 Although most cardholders won’t spend enough to qualify, the IHG Rewards Club Premier card also offers 10,000 bonus points each anniversary year in which you spend $20,000 on purchases (and make one additional purchase).
 The bigger yearly incentive, however, is the certificate for a rewards night each year on your card anniversary, which can be used at any IHG hotel that costs 40,000 points or less per night.
 At 0.55 cents/point, you’re looking at a maximum $220 value for the certificate, which more than covers the card’s $89 annual fee.